w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Carousels display the one of multiple content items at a time while hiding the others.
-They allow users to browse through them.
+Carousels display multiple content items one at a time, allowing users to browse through all of them in turn.

 ## Position slides